pathak-ashutosh/pathak-ashutosh/README.md

 ## 👋 Hi, I'm Ashutosh Pathak!
-- 👀 I’m an aspiring *Machine Learning Engineer* who is also a *noob guitarist* and a *geopolitical enthusiast*. *I love Anime* and my favorites include My Hero Academia, One Punch Man, and Attack on Titan.
+- 👀 I’m an experienced *Machine Learning Engineer*, an *AI Consultant*, a *Corporate Trainer*, and a *Software Engineer*.
+- 🌱 I build, deploy, and optimize entire ML pipelines, write proposals for AI projects, and share my findings on my blog, [The Number Crunch].(https://thenumbercrunch.com/).
-- 🌱 Currently, I am building *HiveHaven* - an accommodation solution for international students in the US.
-Other than this, I am also actively researching on *LLM uncertainity* and how it can impact real human lives when applied in healthcare.
+- 🛠️ When I am not working, I am busy building *HiveHaven* - an accommodation solution for international students in the US.
 - 🌏 I am always on the *lookout for interesting geopolitical conversations*, so don't be shy and hit me up if you also share this interest of mine!
 - 💞️ I’m also *looking to collaborate* on projects that expand my skillsets.
 This could be literally anything in software and hardware/robotics that catches my interest.
 - 👨🏽‍🎓 I recently graduated with a Masters in Computer Science concentrating in Machine Learning with a 3.7 GPA.
 I am specialized in using classical machine learning approaches as well as Computer Vision and NLP (including LLMs).